Automate container image builds and maintenance with ACR Tasks

 Multi-step tasks provide step-based task definition and execution for building, testing, and patching container images in the cloud.
-Task steps define individual container image build and push operations for container images or other artifacts.
+Task steps defined in a YAML file specify individual build and push operations for container images or other artifacts.
 They can also define the execution of one or more containers, with each step using the container as its execution environment.

 For example, you can create a multi-step task that automates the following: